Joseph Nollekens: Life

 Faith, a sculpture commissioned by Henry Howard following the death of his wife Maria in 1788 in childbirth at Corby Castle, is said to be Nollekens' finest work.
 The sculpture can be seen in the Howard Chapel at the Parish Church of Wetheral, Cumbria.

-Although he took great care over the modelling of the details of his sculptures, the marble versions were normally made by assistants, such as Sebastian Gahagan who carved Nollekens' statue of William Pitt for the Senate House at Cambridge, and L. Alexander Goblet.
+Although he took great care over the modelling of the details of his sculptures, the marble versions were normally made by assistants, such as Sebastian Gahagan who carved Nollekens' statue of William Pitt for the Senate House, Cambridge, and L. Alexander Goblet.
 Some subjects were produced in large numbers: more than 70 replicas of Nollekens' bust of Pitt are known.

 Nollekens became an associate of the Royal Academy in 1771 and a full academician the following year.

 Painted around that time, his portrait by the celebrated artist Mary Moser now hangs in the Yale Center for British Art.

 Death

 He died in London in 1823, having made a considerable fortune from his work; he left around £200,000 in his will.
-He is buried in Paddington Parish Church with a monument by William Behnes.
+He is buried in St James's Church, Paddington with a monument by William Behnes.

 A biography Nollekens and his Times by his executor John Thomas Smith was published in 1828, portraying him as a grotesque miser.
 It has been described as "perhaps the most candid biography ever published in the English language."
 It has been suggested he was the model for the miser Briggs in Cecilia.
+His collection of prints and drawings, including 'a matchless collection of the works of Sir Joshua Reynolds', was sold at auction by R. H. Evans on 4 December 1823.
+A copy of the catalogue, priced and with buyers' names, is at Cambridge University Library (shelfmark Munby.c.126(14)).

 No. 44 Mortimer Street in Fitzrovia stands on the site of the house where Nollekens died and has a blue plaque commemorating him.

 American poet Randall Jarrell commemorated Nollekens in his poem entitled "Nollekens", collected in his 1956 volume Selected Poems.